yoginim/Health-Insurance-Cross-Sell-Prediction/README.md

 13. Reco_Policy_Premium
 14. Rsponse

-#### You can find thi dataset on : https://www.kaggle.com/imsparsh/jobathon-analytics-vidhya
+#### You can find this dataset on : https://www.kaggle.com/imsparsh/jobathon-analytics-vidhya